 Malva Pudding: This dessert was brought in by the Dutch.
 It is a sticky, sugary sponge pudding which is made of apricot jam and is served with hot cream sauce.
 You will find it in many restaurants but is mainly baked for Sunday lunch at home.

-Finding excellent accommodation in South Africa is super easy because there’s so many options whatever your budget.
+Finding excellent accommodation in Morocco is super easy because there’s so many options whatever your budget.
 Hostels and dormitories make travel to South Africa affordable for backpackers and any travelers on a shoe-string budget.

-If you’re backpacking in South Africa or traveling on a tight budget then Hostel World is another great option.
-Staying in hostels makes travel in Africa very affordable and is also a great way to meet new travel buddies.
+Jetset Bunny recommends using Booking.com for the best accommodation deals in South Africa.
+However, if you’re backpacking in South Africa or traveling on a tight budget then Hostel World is another great option.
+Staying in hostels makes travel in South Africa very affordable and is also a great way to meet new travel buddies.

-- Budget: $10-25
+- Budget: $25-35

-- Mid-range: $25-$60
+- Mid-range: $35-$100

-- Splurge: $60+
+- Splurge: $100+

 Meal For One

-- Budget: $1.00-$5.00
+- Budget: $1.00-$10.00

-- Mid-range: $5-$15
+- Mid-range: $10-$25

-- Splurge: $15-$50+
+- Splurge: $25-$100+

-Packing for a trip to South Africa, like most other places in Africa, is a breeze because it’s so easy to travel light in hotter climates just remember to pack lightweight and breathable lose-fitting clothing.
+Packing for a trip to South Africa, like most other places in Africa, is a breeze.

+It’s so easy to travel light in hotter climates just remember to pack lightweight and breathable lose-fitting clothing.
 Be prepared for the occasional cool evening depending on the month you visit and pack a warm sweater just in case.
-If you forget to pack something you can buy anything you need in the larger cities such as Cape Town, Johannesburg or Pretoria.
+If you forget to pack something you can use this as an excuse to go shopping in South Africa’s Markets (as if you need an excuse).